weiyuet/hdb-resale-flat-prices/README.md

   - How much more are buyers willing to pay for a flat on a higher floor?
   - How much effect does lease decay have on the resale price?

-For the questions, I had my own pre-conceived ideas on some of the answers, but I wanted to see what the data will reveal, and also learn some insights that I did not anticipate.
+For the questions, because of my own lived experience, I have my own pre-conceived ideas on some of the answers, but I wanted to see what the data will reveal, and also learn some insights that I did not anticipate.

 ## Data Preview
 ### Raw Data